basho/riak_core/README_JOBS.md

 Yeah, tests would probably be good to have.
 Wanna write 'em?

+#### Messages Messages Messages

+The core messages within modules _should_ all be aligned (though they still need a thorough review by another set of eyes).

+The basic pattern is that an API function _**F**_ sends a tuple whose first element is **'F'** and whose remaining elements are _**F**'s_ (non-routing) arguments.
+Those are the easy ones, though, and there are plenty where the pattern gets more complex.

+The messages and parameters to callbacks need _at least_ better documentation, and I'm pretty sure the _job killed_ callback isn't fully plumbed through in the manager - more to review there.

-#### Shutdown Handling
+##### Shutdown Handling

 At present, there's pretty much no shutdown handling beyond the default behavior in a tree of supervisors and gen_servers.

-Graceful shutdown would be a Good Thing, but making it all work is a higher priority.
+Graceful shutdown would be a Good Thing, but making it all work while it's running is a higher priority.

 #### Integration